acidonper/ansible-training/training/lesson06/README.md

     -   Debug Ansible facts
 -   Before running your playbook, run the ansible-playbook --syntax-check site.yml command to verify that its syntax is correct
 -   Run the playbook!
+-   Import "vars.yml" file into the playbook
+-   Before running your playbook, run the ansible-playbook --syntax-check site.yml command to verify that its syntax is correct
+-   Run the playbook!

 ## Useful Links